glynawe/Vanilla/vanilla.md

 If a particular computer requires language extensions, e.g. procedures that access CPU registers, then they should be added to `SYSTEM`.

-In the following table *ram* refers the computer's random access memory, addressed by byte.
+In the following table *ram* refers the computer's random access memory, addressed by byte, and *AnyType* is a variable any type.

 |  Name         |  Parameter types         | Result type   |  Function                                |
 |---------------|--------------------------|---------------|------------------------------------------|